Projects-Html-Css-JavaScript/newsgrid-project/README.md

-# Here is the URL to my website https://newsgrid-project01.netlify.app
+# Here is the URL to my first project https://newsgrid-project01.netlify.app